umbraco/UmbracoDocs/Reference/Security/backoffice-user-manager.md

 # BackOfficeUserManager and Events

 The `BackOfficeUserManager` is the ASP.NET Identity [UserManager](https://docs.microsoft.com/en-us/previous-versions/aspnet/dn613290(v=vs.108)) implementation in Umbraco.
-It exposes APIs for working with Umbraco User's via the ASP.NET Identity including password handling.
+It exposes APIs for working with Umbraco Users via the ASP.NET Identity including password handling.

 ## Extending